cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 the header in the output column will be both mixed-case and contain spaces.

+Reserved names (such as SQL keywords) may also need to be put inside double quotes when used as column or table names.

 Very rarely, you may encounter a database where table or column names are mixed-case or contain spaces.
 This can occur when the database creator used double quotes in the SQL code creating the tables.
 In general, this is not a good practice, as it forces the use of double quotes for any queries using the table.
+Reserved words should also be avoided in general, although this can be difficult when working with multiple databases, as an allowed word in one database may be a reserved word in another database.

+(Note for MySQL users: use backticks (\`) instead of double quotes.)

 .. index::